Deji69/encase-matching/README.md

 Single string and integer arguments are treated the same (aside from PHP's own key handling) no matter whether they are wrapped in `when()`, thus omitting `when()` for single arguments can be largely treated as a shortened syntax.
 However, using `when()` is still better for type safety due to PHP's array key handling and may also be slightly faster if the match is performed more than once due to the pattern object already being built.

 Note that single string arguments which match names of parameters in related closure case conditions and case result closures are treated as bind names to capture rather than the exact strings themselves.
-If you need strings which match var names in case results and sub-case patterns and results, wrap the string in `val()`.
+If you need strings which match var names in case results and sub-case patterns and results, wrap the string in `Encase\Matching\Support\val()`.

 ```php
 $result = match((object)['x' => 10, 'y'], [